KittCentral/artifact/README.md

   7) In Git push your local repository to GitHub

 Notes:
-  Try to keep file sizes below 50MB of GitHub will complain.
+  Try to keep file sizes below 50MB or GitHub will complain.
 This can happen with the metadata file for uncompressed
       textures.
   At the moment (5-20-15) the repository is about 400 MB, so keep that in mind when downloading (pulling) to your
       local repository.